keiya/slack-ai/README.md

 ## Create Slack App
 You should create the app at Slack API (https://api.slack.com) page before starting development.

+(CHANGE URL if you're going to developing locally!)

 App Manifest:

 ```json